FireWalkerX/bitsybay/README.md

 ===============

 We believe that liberty service should be accessible to its users: it's 100% open source licensed under the GNU GPL version 3.
-If you know how to make this world better, join to the party or use this engine as your own BitCoin service.

 DONATE
 ------